FPGA-Research-Manchester/fos/compilation_flow/pr_flow/README.md

 ![2 slot blocker and module](./images/2_slot_blocker_module.png)

 ### Merge the PR Module into the Given Static Design Bitstream
 Now, we start merging the PR module to the static design at bitstream level.
-The static design is as the following figure:
+The static design is as the following figure for U-96:

 ![static shell](./images/static_ultra_zed.png)